danielwagener/docs/addons/intercom/NotifyIntercomWPF.md

 # Workflow Post Function: Notify Intercom Conversations

-If your process requires to notify and re-open linked Intercom conversations on specific JIRA issue transitions the workflow post function *Notify Intercom Conversations* is for you.
+If your process requires to notify and re-open linked Intercom conversations on specific Jira issue transitions the workflow post function *Notify Intercom Conversations* is for you.

 This page walks you through all the steps to configure such a post function.